What is sodium hypochlorite, how is it used and why is it used?

 This short guide will explain sodium hypochlorite’s ability to disinfect water, how this chemical is produced, any regulations for using it, and its advantages and disadvantages.

-What is Sodium Hypochlorite Used For?
+What is SH Used For?

-Sodium hypochlorite is a bleach or disinfectant, and is capable of killing pathogens like bacteria, viruses, fungi and mycobacterium.
+SH is a bleach or disinfectant, and is capable of killing pathogens like bacteria, viruses, fungi and mycobacterium.
 It can be used as a household cleaner, thanks to its destaining properties, and may also be an ingredient in laundry detergents and deodorizing products.

 Industrial uses of sodium hypochlorite include use in chemical, food and glass factories, as well as in waste disposal and pharmaceutical industries.
-Sodium hypochlorite can also be used to bleach textiles, and may be used to reduce odors in industrial wastewater.
+It can also be used to bleach textiles, and may be used to reduce odors in industrial wastewater.
 Additionally, it can prevent the growth of algae in cooling towers.

 How Does SH Disinfect Water?